dustinpfister/blog_posts/_posts/canvas-example-map-scrolling.md

 ### 1.4 - Get cell helpers

-I then have a number of helpers that can be used to get a cell in the grid, or a cell index value.
+I then have a number of helpers that can be used to get a cell in the grid, or some other relevant value such as a grid position value from a canvas pixel position.

 ```
 // GET CELL